VioletSn/MKV_Batch_Editor/README.md

 Simply download the "!Master.psy" file and place it in the folder along with the MKV files you want to edit (The script targets .mkv extension and will ignore other files) and then double click to run.
 If its working properly it should display the files it can see when it opens.

+**Note:** There is a debug option on line 4 of the !Master.ps1 which can be set to either $false or $true if you want a cleaner output window with less information.

 ### Method 2

 If you find youself constantly moving the script around, you can also download the "!RUN - MKVBatchEdit.bat" file and follow the steps: